 Brandon SheffieldNecrosoft Games

-Brandon Sheffield is director of Necrosoft Games, and senior contributing editor to Gamasutra.com.
-He was editor-in-chief of Game Developer magazine for several years, and has a shipped over a dozen game titles since 2005.
-He has consulted for a number of companies, including Deloitte Tohmatsu, Square Enix, Kuno Interactive, and the Game Developers Conference, where he programs the Game Career Seminar.
+Brandon Sheffield is director of Necrosoft Games, a lead creative on Xray.games, comic author at hotcomics.biz, and senior contributing editor to Gamasutra.com.
+He has shipped over a dozen game titles since 2005, as writer, director, designer, and producer.
+He has worked with a number of companies, including Square Enix, Other Ocean, Global Top Round, and the Game Developers Conference, where he programs the Game Career Seminar.
+He often speaks at and advises game events around the world, specifically on the topics of indie game development and business, and is always on the lookout for new ways to create understanding between game developers around the globe.

 Harvey SmithArkane Studios